 Skateducation and École secondaire du Triolet teamed up to offer a very unique option to their sport-études program.
 Students can now learn how to skateboard or improve their existing skateboarding skills.
 They can skateboard indoors or outdoors.
 I’m assuming it’s hard to find a teacher that can teach students how to skateboard and that’s why they partnered with Skateducation.
 This could be an interesting option to get all students moving.
 Some students do not enjoy traditional physical education and this could get them active throughout the day.

-Stay tuned for part two as we explore the other provinces and territories.
+Enjoy part two as we explore the other provinces and territories.
 Until then, please share other schools that could have easily made this list.
 So many schools are doing great things for their students.
 We are truly lucky to be Canadian!